binarymist/BinaryMistBlog/content/post/the-cloud-shared-responsibility-model.md

 title = "The Cloud Shared Responsibility Model" math = true

-# Slug is required for counting comments.
-#slug = "the-cloud-shared-responsibility-model"

 summary = """
 The shared responsibility model is one that many have not grasped or understood well.
 Let’s look at the responsibilities of the parties.
 """